Sumesh-Suresh/Sumesh-Suresh/README.md

 - 🔭 I have worked as a research assistant in the Mechanical and AI lab under Dr. Amir Barati Farimani with research focus on the task for for fast, cheap and robust inference for the task of image super resolution.
 - 🌱 My interests are in the field of Deep Learning, Computer Vision, Robotics, Automotive Engineering, Mechanical Design and Manufacturing Technologies.
-- 🤔 I am looking for full time positions in the field of Machine Learning, Robotics and Mechanical Engineering starting from February 2024.
+- 🤔 I am looking for full time positions in the field of Machine Learning, Robotics and Computer Vision starting from January 2025.
 - 📫 You can reach me at:

   <p>